maubuz/2W6-Notes/docs/wk11/dom.md

-In order to nagivate between element nodes you can use the following methods:
+In order to navigate between **element nodes only** you can use the following methods:

 <br>